TimosTsamis/killometers/README.md

 Source File: Killometers.

-Here you can find source file and executable programm for saving killometers.
+Here you can find the executable programm for saving killometers.